substrant/starlight/README.md

 don't have any more rules, so as long as that's followed, you're good to go.

 ## License
-Starlight is licensed under the BSD-3-Clause license.
+Starlight is licensed under the BSD 3-Clause license.
 See [LICENSE](LICENSE) for more information.
 I probably won't enforce it unless you're being a jerk by saying you made 100% of it or something along the lines of that.